 2020: James Antoniono ’71 and Elizabeth King ’79

-The Outstanding Alumni in Business Award recognizes College of the Liberal Arts alumni for success in the business community and influence as leaders.
-Award honorees have a record of significant career achievements and serve as outstanding role models for current Liberal Arts students.
+The Outstanding Liberal Arts Alumni in Business Award was established in 2009 to recognize Penn State Liberal Arts alumni for demonstrated success in the business community and influence as leaders.

 Past Award Winners